spidersocks/unified-backend/content/en/faq/tuition_enquiry.md

 ---

-## Private Class
+## Private Classes — pricing (Assistant Only)

-Q: How much is private tuition?
+Q: How much is private tuition? / 1:1 fee? / Private math price? / One‑to‑one English fee?
-A: Please contact our staff for private class pricing.
+A: [NO_ANSWER]

+Assistant notes (do not send to parents)
+- Private/1:1 quotations and scheduling are admin‑handled.
+- Do NOT tell parents to “contact our staff”.
+Admin will follow up via this WhatsApp.

 ---

-*For all courses, fees are subject to change.
-For the latest schedule and available sessions, please contact us directly.*
+Note
+- Fees listed may change.
+Availability and scheduling are admin‑handled; do not provide timetables or make arrangements in chat.